rackerlabs/docs-developer-blog/_posts/2018-08-07-using-iis-with-qlikview-and-cutom-users.md

 QlikView more secure.
 Based on this trust, QlikView accepts the identity of the user that is supplied by the authenticating party.

-Many commercial and open source identity federation products permit the separation of authentication from business applications like QlikView.
+Many commercial and open-source identity federation products permit the separation of authentication from business applications like QlikView.
 The applications receive information about users by transferring this information by using HTTP headers.
-Such systems are typically technically integrated in one of the following methods:
+Such systems are typically integrated with one of the following methods:

 - By using filters that run inside of the web server, such as Internet Information